-Market risk is the risk to the Bank's earnings and capital due to changes in the market level of interest rates or prices of securities, foreign exchange and equities, as well as the volatilities of those changes.
+Market risk is the risk to the Bank's earnings and capital due to changes in the market level of interest rates, prices of securities, foreign exchange and equities, as well as the volatilities of those changes.
 The Bank is exposed to market risk through its trading activities, which are carried out both for customers and on a proprietary basis.
 The Bank adopts a comprehensive approach to market risk management for its trading, investment and asset/liability portfolios.
-The Bank uses various risk metrics, both statistical and non-statistical, including:
+For market risk management, the Bank uses:

-- Non-statistical measures like position, gaps and sensitivities (duration, PVBP, option greeks) - Value at risk (VaR)
+- Non-statistical measures like position, gaps and sensitivities (duration, PVBP, option greeks) - Statistical measures like Value at risk (VaR), supplemented by Stress Tests and Scenario Analysis